Great food from the Philippines: Siomai

 Steamed street Siomai (click to enlarge)

-This is an additional post and one of a series highlighting Great food from the Philippines
+This is an additional post and one of a series highlighting Filipino food from The Philippines